Antonietta Di Martino: Early achievements (2001–2006)

 Her skills as a high jumper were first discovered in July 2001, during the Italian Championship in Catania when her jump raised her personal best from 1.93 to 1.98 meters, thus equalling the personal best of accomplished Italian high-jumper Antonella Bevilacqua.
 A month later, she was able to reach the world finals where she finished twelfth at the 2001 World Championships in Edmonton.
 In 2006, she finished fifth at the World Indoor Championships in Moscow and tenth at the European Championships in Gothenburg.

 The Golden year - 2007

 In February 2007, she cleared 2.00 metres in Banská Bystrica, breaking Sara Simeoni's previous Italian indoor record of 1.98 m.
 She followed this up with a silver medal at the 2007 European Indoor Championships, where she jumped 1.96 m.

-Di Martino also won the silver medal at 2007 World Championships, having jumped 2.03 m.
-Her 2008 season was not so successful and she managed only the tenth position at the 2008 Beijing Olympics and closed the year carrying a serious toe injury, making her consider retiring from the sport.
+Di Martino also won the silver medal at the 2007 World Championships, having jumped 2.03 m.
+Her 2008 season was not so successful, and she managed only the tenth position at the 2008 Beijing Olympics and closed the year carrying a serious toe injury, making her consider retiring from the sport.